mcaniga/thesis-comparison-of-k8s-policy-enforcement-systems/README.md

 - implementation part of master thesis
 - tool for checking of cluster security through deployment of vulnerable pods
+- tool also provides additional ability to install Kyverno, OPA Gatekeeper and Kubewarden policies and apply Pod Security Profiles, to fix the security problems and enforce relevant security settings - list of relevant security settings is in `docs/policies.md`
 - NOTE: **pod convention** - pod filename must match its `metadata.name` to correctly indentify if pod was applied to cluster

 ## Supported Kubernetes versions